 Being charged with murder is a scary and confusing time for an accused person and their family.
-Clients facing murder or manslaughter related charges deserves a criminal defence lawyer that will carefully and diligently represent them.
-A defence lawyer with extensive experienced conducting homicide trials that will be able to provide the defendant with trusted and experienced legal advice and advocacy that will help get the best possible results.
+Clients facing murder or manslaughter-related charges deserve a criminal defence lawyer that will carefully and diligently represent them.
+A defence lawyer with extensive experience conducting homicide trials that will be able to provide the defendant with trusted and experienced legal advice and advocacy that will help get the best possible results.

 First-degree murder is defined as “planned and deliberate”.
 It means that there was an intentional plan to cause death of another person, that the murder is planned.
 The plan to commit murder does not need to be complicated or sophisticated.
-Further, a homicide can be considered first-degree murder if committed during the course of another crime, such as a sexual assault, kidnapping or if there was a forcible confinement involving the victim, or the victim was a police officer or peace officer.
+Further, a homicide can be considered first-degree murder if committed during the course of another crime, such as a sexual assault or kidnapping, if there was forcible confinement involving the victim, or if the victim was a police officer or peace officer.

-A conviction for first-degree murder automatically carries a term of sentence of jail for life with no eligibility of parole for 25 years.
-If you have been accused or are under investigation for murder, you need to contact an experienced criminal defence lawyer with experienced with handling homicide charges in Toronto.
+A conviction for first-degree murder automatically carries a term of sentence of jail for life with no eligibility for parole for 25 years.
+If you have been accused or are under investigation for murder, you need to contact an experienced criminal defence lawyer with experience with handling homicide charges in Toronto.

 WHAT’S THE DIFFERENCE BETWEEN FIRST AND SECOND DEGREE MURDER?

-What does a Life Sentence in Canada really meaning?
-This article explains that what imprisonment for life is and what it means for people that have received this sentence.
+What does a Life Sentence in Canada really mean?
+This article explains what imprisonment for life is and what it means for people that have received this sentence.

 NO INTENTION TO MURDER?
 MANSLAUGHTER?

-Manslaughter charges are laid when there was no intent to kill.
+Manslaughter charges are laid when there is no intent to kill.
 The Criminal Code defines culpable homicide that is not murder or infanticide as manslaughter.
 There may have been an intention to cause bodily harm, but there was no plan or deliberate intent to cause death.
 A murder charges lawyer can help explain to a judge and the jury how their client did not intend to kill the victim or that death was unintentional.
-If the death resulted out of the heat of passion which was caused by a sudden provocation it may result in a murder charge being reduced to manslaughter.
+If the death resulted out of the heat of passion, which was caused by a sudden provocation, it might result in a murder charge being reduced to manslaughter.

 Manslaughter is commonly categorized as a death that was caused by an unlawful act or criminal negligence.
-When a crime is committed that unintentionally causes death it can be considered an unlawful act.
-Often seen in the course of an assault that leads to a death while criminal negligence is when a person fails to act, or acts, in a manner that shows a reckless disregard for the lives of others.
-It is an act that would have been foreseen as endangering a life, more than merely causing bodily harm.
+When a crime is committed that unintentionally causes death, it can be considered an unlawful act.
+Often seen in the course of an assault that leads to death, while criminal negligence is when a person fails to act or acts in a manner that shows a reckless disregard for the lives of others.
+It is an act that would have been foreseen as endangering life, more than merely causing bodily harm.

-Attempt murder is an intentional attempt to commit the act of killing of another person.
-The person’s actions must go beyond planning and preparing and they must have made an effort towards the murder without causing death.
-They must have formed the specific intent to kill a person and actually tired to kill that person.
-The punishment upon convictions for an attempted murder start at the minimum range of four years if there were aggravating factors such as firearms used or connections to a criminal organization present.
+Attempt murder is an intentional attempt to commit the act of killing another person.
+The person’s actions must go beyond planning and preparing, and they must have made an effort towards the murder without causing death.
+They must have formed the specific intent to kill a person and actually tried to kill that person.
+The punishment upon conviction for an attempted murder starts at the minimum range of four years if there were aggravating factors such as firearms used or connections to a criminal organization present.
 Also, if found guilty and upon conviction, the maximum sentence is life imprisonment.